Pull to refresh

 Trump is suing the BBC in Florida for up to $10 billion, accusing the broadcaster of stitching together his Jan.
 6 speech to make him sound like he directly called for violence.
 The BBC already admitted the edit was an "error of judgment," but Trump is treating the apology like an admission of guilt—and asking a U.S. court to make the BBC pay.

-The stakes aren’t just about Trump’s reputation.
-This case pressures international broadcasters on a new fault line: if your documentary can be accessed in the U.S. through streaming (or even VPN workarounds), you may be dragged into U.S. litigation—plus consumer-protection statutes—over editorial choices that used to be fought mainly in press complaints and newsroom ombudsman memos.
+The stakes go beyond Trump's reputation.
+This case pressures international broadcasters on a new fault line.
+If your documentary streams in the U.S.—including through VPN—you may face U.S. litigation and consumer-protection statutes over editorial choices that used to be challenged only through press complaints and newsroom ombudsman memos.

 Key Indicators